Key Takeaways

 Federal, state, and local programs now offer tax credits and rebates to ease the financial burden and accelerate the adoption of energy-efficient heating and cooling systems.

 - The Energy Efficiency Home Improvement Tax Credit allows homeowners to claim a 30% federal income tax credit, up to $2,000, when upgrading to high-efficiency heat pumps.
-Low-income households are eligible for a discount of up to $8,000.
+The systems must be purchased and installed between January 1, 2023, and December 31, 2025.

 Sources: ENERGY STAR